Congratulations, and welcome to the Cougar family.

 New Coug Advice: Take these assessments before New Coug Orientation, where you’ll register for classes.

 Washington is ranked one of the lowest states in the U.S. for FAFSA filers—this means that there may be funds available to help you pay for college!
-File your FAFSA between January and May 1.
+File your FAFSA before January 31.

 New Coug Advice: Submit your financial aid application every year you attend WSU to be considered for financial aid.

-Fill out our General Scholarship Application by May 1 to be considered for all WSU scholarships and grants.
+Fill out our General Scholarship Application by the January 31 priority date to be considered for all WSU scholarships and grants.

 New Coug Advice: Thousands of scholarships are available to students just like you.
 Check out WSU’s scholarship search tool—you may be surprised at how many there are!